Asian Markets Rally After US Bounce As Nvidia Comes Into Focus - UrduPoint

 Hong Kong extended Monday's gains and Shanghai bounced back on hopes China will push more support for the economy.

-Tokyo also recovered from a soft start to the week, while Sydney, Seoul, Singapore, Taipei, Wellington and Manila also gained.
+Tokyo also recovered from a soft start to the week, while Sydney, Seoul, Singapore, Mumbai, Bangkok, Jakarta, Taipei, Wellington and Manila also gained.

 With few macroeconomic catalysts to drive business this week, the main story is Nvidia's earnings, which is being seen as a key guide to the health of an AI-fuelled surge in tech firms this year that has helped push markets to record highs.